helium/HIP/0072-secure-concentrators.md

 earning PoC rewards.
 As such, it is not required to store the `swarm_key` in a secure element.
 In fact, a Secure Hotspot is not required to have a hardware secure element at all (can store in flash).
 Next, a transaction is sent to the blockchain defining the new Hotspot as a 'secure' type.
-This transaction includes the `swarm_key` and the Secure Concentrator's Hardware Key and is signed by both keys.
-If this is the first time the Secure Concentrator's Hardware Key is used to bind `swarm_key` and Hardware Key together, there is no fee.
-Otherwise, there is a small $5 fee.
+This transaction (the Binding transaction) includes the Hotspot's `swarm_key`, the Secure Concentrator's Hardware Key, and the Hotpot Owner's wallet address.
+The Binding transaction is signed by all keys.
+The first time the Secure Concentrator's Hardware Key is used in a Binding trasaction, there is no fee.
+Every subsequent Binding transaction cost 500000 DC ($5 USD).
 Note: this mechanism enables several things that are currently difficult or impossible such as resale of Secure Concentrators/Hotspots on the secondary market and repurposing Hotspots with lost keys or Hotspots on the denylist.

-For clarity, Hotspots with Secure Concentrators are not subject to any fees when adding a Hotspot to the blockchain (with the exception of the $5 'Binding' fee which is only applicable for subsequent binding transactions).
+For clarity, Hotspots with Secure Concentrators are not subject to any fees when adding a Hotspot to the blockchain (with the exception of the $5 'Binding' fee which is only applicable for subsequent Binding transactions).
 Hotspots with Secure Concentrators are not subject to Assert Location fees.
 In fact, Secure Hotspots are free to continually move their physical location because the GPS metadata is included in the signed packets.
 Secure Hotspots are still subject to the same density scale rules.

+Note: the Binding transaction still requires a small Solana transaction fee.
+It is expected that initial transaction fee will be paid out of the Maker's wallet.
+Subsequent binding transaction fees will be covered from the Hotspot owner's wallet.

 ## Reference Hardware Design